Phase III (album)

 Phase III is the third studio album by the American singing group The Osmonds, released in 1972.
-The album reached number ten on the Billboard Top LPs chart on March 11, 1972.
+The album entered the Billboard Top LPs chart on January 29, and reached number ten on March 11.
 Two singles released from the album, "Yo-Yo" and "Down by the Lazy River", reached No. 3 and No. 4 on the Billboard Hot 100 singles chart, respectively.
 The album was certified Gold by the RIAA on May 29, 1972.

 Phase III was, as its name implied, a shift in direction for the band, after its 1960s era as variety-show child stars and the band's early breakthrough as bubblegum pop idols, much of this album featured the band moving into a hard rock sound and writing more of their own material.
+According to Wayne Osmond, the family was being pitched several songs that did not meet their moral standards at the time and thus decided to start writing their own.
+Mike Curb brought on a young producer named Michael Lloyd, who had just scored a hit with "A Natural Man" for Lou Rawls, to produce the new effort; Lloyd would also produce their subsequent rock album Crazy Horses.